 What to do if your dog is stolen or lost

-Report the loss/theft to the microchip database, this will ensure that if anyone tries to re-register the chip number, you will be informed.
+Report the loss/theft to your microchip database, this will ensure that if anyone tries to re-register the chip number, you will be informed.

 Report it to your local vets, dog wardens and animal shelter, all dogs must be microchipped by law so they should be easy to find if they have been handed in.

 Use Dog Lost’s network to search for sightings of your dog, the service is free and helps people track down their lost dogs.